javierbrea/eslint-plugin-boundaries/packages/website/docs/settings/settings.md

 export default [{
   settings: {
     // Opt in to multi-type elements
-    "boundaries/elements-single-type": false
+    "boundaries/elements-single-match": false
   }
 }]
 ```

 :::tip[Multi-type Elements]
 The plugin defaults this setting to `true` (single-type) for backward compatibility.
-Set `boundaries/elements-single-type: false` to opt in to multi-type matching.
-See [Multi-type Elements](../classification/elements.md#multi-type-elements) for an example and the accumulation rules.
+Set `boundaries/elements-single-match: false` to opt in to multi-type matching.
+See [Multi-type Elements](../classification/elements.md#multi-type-elements) for an example, the accumulation rules, and per-descriptor [`stopMatching` and `exclusive`](../classification/elements.md#stopmatching-and-exclusive).
 :::

 ## `boundaries/include`